aionnetwork/aion-docs/developers/fundamentals/deploy/maven-cli.md

 We need to pass in two arguments into the contract, *myStr* and *adminAddress*,  upon deployment.
 Learn about [deployment initialization](/developers/fundamentals/contracts/initialization/) if you are not familiar with it.

+Run following command in the directory where your `pom.xml` is.
 - If you **have** setup your *rpc endpoint* and *private key* as environment variables already, run:

     ```sh